wpl123/gps_app/README.md

 - Download the GPS Logger waypoint file to the hard drive
 - Update the directory location of the saved images and the filename of the GPS waypoint file in make_layer_files.py
 - Run make_layer_files.py
+- Optional Cehck for blurry photos using delete del_blurry_img.py. this will move files into a 'blurry' subdirectory and create a kml with gpps points of the photos removed

 Note: make_layer_files.py uses the timestamp of the waypoint and the image to update EXIF record in each image